-- Recruitment is always open but we will begin Fresh Meat training in Fall 2017.
+- Recruitment is always open but we will begin Fresh Meat training in March 2018.
 If you are unable to attend at that time, you can still come and attend training after it has begun.

 What are the skater requirements?

 - You must be female to join the league as a skater.

 - You must skate in quads (i.e. no rollerblades).
 Officials may skate either in quads or rollerblades.